peterprescott/a1-dissertation/md/draft.md

 But perhaps here the problem is in fact presented even more starkly, for from a *statistical* point of view, it makes sense to design neighbourhood zones in such a way as to maximize social homogeneity.
-From a *social* point of view however, such homogeneity is essentially *segregation*, and while as scholars we may be content merely to understand its causes [e.g. @TSchelling1969] rather than to resist it more directly [e.g. @MKing1968], it becomes impossible to say much about whether and why neighbourhoods are not diverse or not, if our only way of defining them is in such terms.
+From a *social* point of view however, enforcing homogeneity is essentially *segregation*, and while as scholars we may be content merely to understand its causes [e.g. @TSchelling1969] rather than to resist it more directly [e.g. @MKing1968], it becomes impossible to say much about whether and why neighbourhoods are (not) diverse, if our only way of defining them is in such terms.

 ```{.table caption="An Example of Geodemographic Cluster Description:\newline Groups and Subgroups from the 2011 OAC, created by @CGaleEtAl2016 {#tbl:oac_tbl}"